staale92/staale92.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, Catholic University of Milan, 2022
+* Ph.D. in Economics, Catholic University of Milan, 2022
 * 2nd level Master in Economics and Finance, Catholic University of Milan, 2018
 * M.Sc. in Economics and Management of Public Administration and International Institutions, Bocconi University, 2016
 * B.Sc. in Economics and Social Sciences , Bocconi University, 2014